for Veterans and the Public

 - use a latex condom on the penis; or

 - use a latex barrier (such as a natural rubber latex sheet, a dental dam, or a cut-open condom that makes a square) between your mouth and the anus.
 Plastic food wrap also can be used as a barrier.
-This barrier is to prevent getting another sexually transmitted disease or parasites, not HIV.

 - each partner should use a new condom on the sex toy; and be sure to clean sex toys between each use.